Cacti/documentation/Contributing-Translations.md

 ## Considerations

-As Cacti is GPL2.0+, you acknowledge, by sigining up to the Cacti Weblate site, that your contributions will be GPL2.0+ as well.
+As Cacti is GPL2.0+, you acknowledge, by signing up to the Cacti Weblate site, that your contributions will be GPL2.0+ as well.

 ---